christinejeon/Pong_Contest/README.md

 # AI vs AI Pong Contest

 The _AI vs. AI Pong Tournament_ is a contest of Pong AI's.
+Participants developed an AI that competes with another set of AI that is already created.
-Participants developed a program that would win the Pong AI provided with the highest score in multiple games.
+The objective of this contest is to obtain the highest score after having multiple games.

 This code won an award for coming in Top 10.